nsanden/yii2/docs/guide/caching-fragment.md

 ================

 Fragment caching refers to caching a fragment of a Web page.
-For example, if a page displays a summary of yearly sale in a table, you can store this table in cache to eliminate the time needed to generate this table for each request.
+For example, if a page displays a summary of yearly sale in a table, you can store this table in cache to eliminate the time need to generate this table for each request.
 Fragment caching is built on top of [data caching](caching-data.md).

 To use fragment caching, use the following construct in a [view](structure-views.md):